petrbol/RouterConfigurationTool/README.md

 ### About

-- Based on VPP 22.06-rc & linux-cp plugin.
-Thanks to all people that participate in this project.
+- Based on VPP 22.10 & linux-cp plugin, ISC Kea DHCP, Bird internet routing daemon.
+Thanks to all people that participate in these projects.
 - rconfig written in GO, Cobra cli interface, bash-completion
 - set of app: `rconfig, rctWatchdog, rctExporter, rctKeaWatchdog, rctKea6RouteHelper`
 - set of systemd services:\